This post has been updated and was originally published June 04, 2021.

 A lack of bandwidth is part of the problem.
 Although eCommerce has grown exponentially, it’s still a drop in the bucket compared with brick-and-mortar sales.
 This makes it easy for category managers to default to a store-first mentality, and feel justified in doing so.

 There are also understandable growing pains.
-The move to eComm requires a fundamental change in mindset.
+The move to eCommerce requires a fundamental change in mindset.
 Even the most digitally-minded CPGs I work with find it takes time for that to fully trickle down through their organizations.

 But as we emerge from Covid, it’s time to think more seriously about what effective category management looks like on the digital shelf.